-The disk space monitor is located in the bottom-right corner of the DiskSavvy client GUI application.
+The disk space monitor is located on the left side of the DiskSavvy client GUI application.
 By default, the disk space monitor shows

 the status of all local disks in the server.
 For each disk, the disk space monitor shows the disk name, the total amount of the disk space,